 BitResurrector Project Mission and Goals

-Digital Necropolis: 4 Million dormant BTC
+Digital Necropolis: 4 Millions Lost BTC

 Digital Necropolis - recovering abandoned Bitcoin assets from the digital graveyard